zionsploit/mssql-graphql-react-crud/README.md

 # MSSQL + GRAPHQL + REACT-REDUX CRUD

-Open Source Create Read Update and Delete Functions.
+Your can use this to perform CRUD using Express + MSSQL + GraphQL And using React Redux Library in Front End

-You can use this as Boiler-Plate
+Available to use as Boiler-Plate
 ## Authors

 - [@John Mark Banisilon](https://www.facebook.com/crypto.graphy.39/)